plotly/academy/_react/2-first-app.md

 export default App;
 ```

 Save the file, go back to your browser and you should see a heading saying "Weather"!
-We'll also need a bit of styling, so replace all the CSS in `App.css` with what is on [this page](https://github.com/plotly/academy/blob/gh-pages/weather-app/src/App.css).
+We'll also need a bit of styling, so replace all the CSS in `App.css` with what is on<a target="_blank" href="https://github.com/plotly/academy/blob/gh-pages/weather-app/src/App.css">this page</a>.

 That's nice and all, but we'll need to be able to tell our app for which location we want the weather, so let's add a form with an input field and label that says "City, Country"!